 Churning – illegal, excessive trading occurs when a broker controls the account, trading is excessive in light of investment objectives, and the broker intended to defraud the customer or acted willfully or in reckless disregard of the investor’s best interests.

 As a requirement of opening an account with most stockbroker firms, investors must sign an opening account agreement that contains an “arbitration clause.”
 This requires that any dispute be resolved through arbitration, rather than court litigation.
 Arbitration against a stockbroker is pursued through the Financial Industry Regulatory Agency (FINRA).

 In general, arbitration provides a fair and impartial means of dispute resolution, and is faster and less expensive than court litigation.
 Judges and juries have no role in arbitration; instead, the case is decided by a panel of three arbitrators selected from a list of qualified individuals.
 Typically, the arbitration panel comprises an attorney, a person with experience within the securities industry, and a “public arbitrator” who is trained as an arbitrator yet is not an attorney and has no connection to the securities industry.

 Arbitration typically occurs within one year of filing a claim.
 The decision of the arbitrators must be made within 45 days of the hearing, and the broker must pay any award within 30 days.
 Decisions are final and binding on all parties.
 There is no appeal.

 Bruce R. Heurlin serves as a FINRA arbitrator, often as the Chairperson of the arbitration panel.
 Mr. Heurlin has also represented victims of bad investments, as well as stockbrokers and major stockbroker firms.
-Heurlin Sherlock, Hardworking Smart Litigators.
+Heurlin Sherlock = Hardworking Smart.
 For assistance with your securities litigation or arbitration matter, contact the lawyers at Heurlin Sherlock today.